 Q: What if a person wanted to do more than 5 hours of tangible contribution?

-That is fantastic and most people do.
-Jae puts in 30-60 hours a week on this project and the more we each do to help move everything forward by completing the tangible action items, the faster we ALL achieve our goals.
-Also, all time working on projects is logged as “tangible time” after the core of 5 tangible contribution hours are completed each week.
-We keep a record of this in an ongoing log so people can see how much “above and beyond” everyone has contributed as members of the team.
+We welcome any and all time above the 5 hour minimum and all time working on projects is considered “tangible time” after the core of 5 tangible contribution hours.
+We keep a record of this in a separate log so people can see how much “above and beyond” everyone has contributed as members of the team.

 Q: Why can’t everyone just contribute what they want without accountability or consequences?